IntentDev/touchpy/example/README.md

 - `as_numpy_ref()`: Returns a numpy array reference (will not copy the data, unless explicitly copied).

 ## InChopLink class
-A class representing an input chop link.
+An input chop link.

 ### Methods
 - `from_numpy(array, names=[])`: Sets the data from a numpy array (2d), with optional channel names (must be exactly the same length as the size of the first dimension of the array).

 ## DatTable class
-Represents a table in a DAT link
+A table in a DAT link

 ### Methods
 - `num_rows`: Returns the number of rows in the table